lzhangss/SoundShape/README.md

 # Welcome to *SoundShape*!
 Here, you will find informations on a promising, yet little explored method for biacoustical analysis: the *eigensound* protocol ([MacLeod *et al.*, 2013](http://www.italian-journal-of-mammalogy.it/Geometric-Morphometric-Approaches-to-Acoustic-Signal-Analysis-in-Mammalian-Biology,77249,0,2.html)).

 *Eigensound* is a multidisciplinary approach that crosses the bridge between Bioacoustics and Geometric Morphometrics, thus enabling the direct comparison between stereotyped calls from different species.
-However well described by Macleod *et al.*, the method still lacked a viable platform to run the analysis, meaning that the bridge is still not *crossable* for those unfamiliar with programing codes.
+However well described by Macleod *et al.*, the method still lacked a viable platform to run the analysis, meaning that the bridge is still not *crossable* for those unfamiliar with programming codes.

 `SoundShape` was built to fill this gap.
-It feature the functions required for anyone to easily go from sound waves onto Principal Components, using tools extracted from traditional Bioacoustics (*i.e.* [tuneR](https://cran.r-project.org/web/packages/tuneR/index.html) and [seewave](http://rug.mnhn.fr/seewave/) packages), Geometric Morphometrics (*i.e.* [geomorph](https://cran.r-project.org/web/packages/geomorph/index.html) package) and multivariate analysis (*e.g.* [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html) package).
-In addition to the original methods description (MacLeod *et al.,* 2013), we are currently developing a throughout paper detailing `SoundShape` (Rocha & Romano *in prep*).
+It feature functions that enable anyone to easily go from sound waves to Principal Components, using tools extracted from traditional Bioacoustics (*i.e.* [tuneR](https://cran.r-project.org/web/packages/tuneR/index.html) and [seewave](http://rug.mnhn.fr/seewave/) packages), Geometric Morphometrics (*i.e.* [geomorph](https://cran.r-project.org/web/packages/geomorph/index.html) package) and multivariate analysis (*e.g.* [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html) package).
+In addition to the original description (MacLeod *et al.,* 2013), we are currently developing a throughout paper detailing `SoundShape` (Rocha & Romano *in prep*).

-*Thanks for using* `SoundShape` *and enjoy your reading!*
+*Thanks for using* `SoundShape`* and enjoy your reading!*

 **Note:** This is still an early version of `SoundShape`.
 Should you experience problems running any function, please feel free to report any [issues here](https://github.com/p-rocha/SoundShape/issues).